The performance of high voltage insulators is strongly affected by environmental

 How do they protect?
 Hydrophobic surface prevents water filming, then the surface oil coats the contaminant particles and renders them hydrophobic.
 This reduces the contaminants ability to combine with water to form an ionic solution.
 The RTV coating maintains these features over the long life of the installation.
 They are the most competitive solution over long term, by providing arc track resistance additives, unparalleled UV resistance, Superior adhesion, wide temperature stability and hydrophobicity.

-If you’d ask me which of these 4 ways I would recommend to avoid insulator flashovers, I would definitely go for an RTV solution.
+If you’d ask me which of these 4 ways I would recommend to avoid insulator flashovers, I would definitely go for an RTV silicone high voltage insulator coating.

 I cannot stress enough the fact that the initial cost of comprehensive RTV Coating does not compare to the long-term maintenance and repairs of not implementing coating.
 Still, any other mitigation approach is better than no mitigation at all.